Max-Herbold/AllCallTimersDiscordPlugin/README.md

 <sup>*The settings are only available on Vencord.
 Clock icon is not available on BD.</sup>

 ## Versions available
-[allCallTimers/*](https://github.com/Max-Herbold/AllCallTimersDiscordPlugin/tree/main/allCallTimers) is made for [Vencord](https://vencord.dev/).<br/>
-[AllCallTimeCounter.plugin.js](https://github.com/Max-Herbold/AllCallTimersDiscordPlugin/tree/main/AllCallTimeCounter.plugin.js) is made for [BD](https://betterdiscord.app/plugin/AllCallTimeCounter).
-(Outdated: No option to subscribe to all servers on load, read *clarification*)
+[AllCallTimeCounter.plugin.js](https://github.com/Max-Herbold/AllCallTimersDiscordPlugin/tree/main/AllCallTimeCounter.plugin.js) is made for [BD](https://betterdiscord.app/plugin/AllCallTimeCounter).<br/>
+[allCallTimers/*](https://github.com/Max-Herbold/AllCallTimersDiscordPlugin/tree/main/allCallTimers) is made for [Vencord](https://vencord.dev/). ⚠️ Currently broken (thanks Discord) ⚠️

 ## Installation
-Installation is available through inbuilt plugin managers.
+Available through **BetterDiscord** plugin manager.<br/>
+**Vencord** requires a manual installation, https://docs.vencord.dev/installing/custom-plugins/.

 ## Clarification
 **TL;DR**, until a *large* server is opened timers will only be accurate to somewhere between 7-15 minutes, but also could be much longer, it is not clear how passive updates work.<br/><br/>